Create a DIY pillow wreath for St. Patrick’s Day! A great sewing project for beginner sewers and perfect for your favorite green fabrics!

 Once the pillows are all tied on the outer ring, move on to the middle ring, and then the inner ring.

-Step Seven: Add a little ribbon loop to the back so the wreath can be hung up.
+Step Five: Add a little ribbon loop to the back so the wreath can be hung up.

 I’ll be back later this week with another fun craft for St. Patrick’s Day!